 - Tel.: +30 2810220795, +30 2810226065

-There are 2 Terminals that serve buses to 3 destinations.
+2 Terminals serve buses to 3 destinations

-- Destination 1 departs from Terminal A: Connect Heraklion with towns and villages on the west and south-west of Crete (Chania, Rethymno and connections to Imbros, Sfakia, Kastelli and other places).
+- Destination 1 departs from Terminal A: Connect Heraklion with towns and villages on the west and south-west of Crete (Chania, Rethymno, and connections to Imbros, Sfakia, Kastelli and other places).

 - Destination 2 departs from Terminal A, also: Serve the towns and villages on the north coast east of Heraklion (Chersonissos, Archanes, Sitia, Agios Nikolaos, Lassithi Plateau and other places).